Is a higher polling rate mouse worth it?

 Let’s get one thing out of the way immediately: this isn’t an ‘instant win’ button.
 Nothing in competitive gaming is (aside from cheats, but we all hate cheaters) but it’s important to have your expectations straight when deciding on whether or not to invest in this technology.
 If your aim is bad, it will stay bad, no matter what polling rate you’re using.
 Nothing beats practice.

-In practice, we find that this advantage doesn’t necessarily translate to better aim (at least not in a very noticeable way) since the difference between 1000Hz and 8000Hz is barely noticeable to the human eye but it might help with consistency.
-We find that very precise movements (micro flicks, tracking small objects) feel smoother and easier to pull off when using higher polling rates.
+In practice, we find that this advantage doesn’t necessarily translate to better aim (at least not in a very noticeable way) since the difference between 1000Hz and 8000Hz is barely noticeable to the human eye.
+However, it might help with consistency.
+We find that very precise movements (micro flicks, tracking small objects) can feel smoother and easier to pull off when using higher polling rates.
 This makes sense: the added granularity makes those pixel-perfect shots more likely to hit, while it’s not as valuable when you’re shooting at the proverbial broad side of a barn, since pinpoint accuracy isn’t exactly required for that.

 Another benefit of higher polling rates is the decreased click latency.
 This isn’t that noticeable because, truth be told, 1000Hz mice are fast enough to register clicks without hampering your performance (provided their implementation hasn’t been botched, of course) but it’s a nice extra to have.

 In a nutshell: higher polling rate mice theoretically make for a smoother and more precise aiming experience.
 This increases your consistency and, in specific cases, your precision.
 In addition to that, higher polling rates also reduce click latency, making clicks register faster.
+We are talking about extremely fine margins, however.
+And in the case of click latency, we find that the difference isn’t noticeable in practice compared to a well-made 1000Hz mouse.

 The best mouse polling rate to use